Blessings, you know what they are.

 Meanwhile we are not noticing any of the roses strewn along our path because all we can focus on is our goal and how we are not there yet.

 Grumpy.
 Complaining.
 Tight with our smiles is what we are.

 “Quit looking for the bouquet and enjoy the single rose,” someone once told me.

 I had been rushing by the scattered roses, not appreciating them as the gifts they were, rushing forward in search of the whole bouquet.
-Bouquets are rare, though, and only appear maybe a few times during a life.
-Perhaps only a few times more for some, but not all.
+Bouquets of blessings are rare, though, and only appear maybe a few times during a life.
+Sometimes not at all.

 Scattered roses, Scattered blessings.

 They are the same.